graved/QuestProgressShare/README.md

 ## Changelog

+### 1.1.3
+- Don't show "Quest completed" message when quest is abandoned

 ### 1.1.2
 - Show "Quest accepted" and "Quest completed" in chat instead of progress updates
 - Add a startup delay on player login to prevent game freeze in situations where the quest log has 15 or more quests